molgenis/STEMI-scRNA-seq/container_readme.txt

-# make sure you have the storage to store singularity cache files etc.
-# if you've never used singularity before, in your home dir do
-# cd
-# mkdir ./singularity
-# mkdir ./.singularity
-# ln -s

 # set the group where we will store the image and the simulated disk
 GROUP=umcg-wijmenga
 # get the folder to store the image